dclipca/dclipca/README.md

-💬 5 years of full-stack, web and mobile development, using various frameworks and languages such as React Native, React, Next, Laravel, Vue.js, Node.js, Express.js, and TypeScript/Javascript, PHP, C#, Go, Python and more.
+💬 Generalist with 6 years experience in full-stack, web and mobile development, using various frameworks and languages such as React Native, React, Next, Laravel, Vue.js, Node.js, Express.js, and TypeScript/Javascript, PHP, C#, Go and Python.

 📫 Reach me at dclipca@protonmail.com.